stfc/PSyclone/doc/user_guide/getting_going.rst

 This should not transform the semantics of the code (only the syntax), and is what we sometimes refer to as a "passthrough" run.
-This ca be useful as an initial correctness test when applying PSyclone to a new code.
+This can be useful as an initial correctness test when applying PSyclone to a new code.

 However, PSyclone allows users to programatically change the source code of the